nogueiralhsp/front-end-back-end-start-bootstrap/README.md

 Simple bootstrap/template put together to start project Used as reference the tutorial on how to create a React frontend and a Node/Express backend and connect them

-Prepared this to myself and my brother (and best friend) sujested I could share on github.
+Prepared this to myself and my brother (and best friend) who sujested I could share on github.

 Not rocket science, just tided up to the way I'm learning to start my projects.